Robert Ohlsson: Coaching career

 Ohlsson started studying the coach management program at the Linnaeus University in Växjö late in his playing career.
-After finishing his playing career Ohlsson joined his hometown team Djurgårdens IF's under-20 team as a coach for the 2005–06 season, leading them to third place finish of the J20 SuperElit south division with a Win–Loss–Tie (WLT) record of 13–8–2, and ultimately a semifinal loss in the playoffs.
-For the 2006–07 season he coached Djurgården's under-18 team, leading the team to a first place finish in the J18 Elit east division with a 18–2–2 record, qualifying for the top continuation series the J18 Allsvenskan where Djurgården finished first in the north division with a 9–2–2 record, but were eliminated in the quarterfinals.
-In 2007 Ohlsson joined Sweden men's national under-18 ice hockey team as an assistan coach to Stephan Lundh, starting by winning Sweden's first ever gold at the 2007 installment of the Hlinka Gretzky Cup.
+After finishing his playing career Ohlsson joined his hometown team Djurgårdens IF's under-20 team as a coach for the 2005–06 season, leading them to third-place finish of the J20 SuperElit south division with a Win–Loss–Tie (WLT) record of 13–8–2, and ultimately a semifinal loss in the playoffs.
+For the 2006–07 season he coached Djurgården's under-18 team, leading the team to a first-place finish in the J18 Elit east division with a 18–2–2 record, qualifying for the top continuation series the J18 Allsvenskan where Djurgården finished first in the north division with a 9–2–2 record, but were eliminated in the quarterfinals.
+In 2007 Ohlsson joined Sweden men's national under-18 ice hockey team as an assistant coach to Stephan Lundh, starting by winning Sweden's first ever gold at the 2007 installment of the Hlinka Gretzky Cup.
 Ohlsson held the position for three years, finishing his stint with the under-18 national team with a silver medal at the 2010 IIHF World U18 Championships after Sweden lost the final 1–3 against team USA.
 For the 2010–11 season, Ohlsson was promoted to the Sweden men's national junior ice hockey team as he joined as an assistant coach to Roger Rönnberg.
 At their first IIHF World Junior Championship together in 2011 Sweden finished fourth after having lost the semifinals after 3–4 after game-winning shots against Russia, and the bronze medal game 2–4 against USA.